alexianetta/aji_AdvancedProg_HW8/README.md

 # Tasks

 * Convert `Node.h` and `BinarySearchTree.h` to use a template argument instead of `int`.
+  * Nodes are implemented by using shared_pointers.
+Hint: `shared_ptr<Node<int>>` is a shared pointer pointing to Node storing an int.
+Convert this for a template argument.
 * Implement all member functions of the class template Node in `Node.h`.
 * Implement the insert() member function of the class template BinarySearchTree in `BinarySearchTree.h`.
 Recall that member function declarations and member function definitions of a class template must be contained in the same file, which is why they are in the same file.